The

 My Dear Doctor Steele:

-A study of the case history of Miss Judith Traherne leads me to concur with your diagnosis.
+A study of the case history of Miss Judith Traherne leads me

 A recurrence is certain.
 Definitely: Prognosis negative.